llcawthorne/llcawthorne.github.io/content/posts/udemy-spring-boot-intro.md

 He does have exercises at the end of each section, which are a good chance to code some stuff up on your own.
-He doesn't mention specifically when he changes projects from the repo either, so it's a little hit and miss making sure your looking at the right code that he's working on.
+He doesn't mention specifically when he changes projects from the repo either, so it's a little hit and miss making sure you're looking at the right code that he's working on.

 One nice thing is this guy used IntelliJ instead of Eclipse.
 He admitted that you need the paid for version to work with Spring, but just told